koel/docs/troubleshooting.md

 Solution: Set your database and table collation to `utf8_unicode_ci`.

-#### You receive an &lt;input random strings here&gt; error when running `npm install`
+#### You receive an &lt;input random strings here&gt; error when running `yarn`

-Solution: 99% of the time this has little to do with Koel, but with your node/npm/gulp installation.
+Solution: 99% of the time this has little to do with Koel, but with your node/npm/yarn installation.
 Deleting `node_modules` and rerunning the command sometimes help.
 Otherwise, Google is your friend.

 #### You receive an `SQLSTATE[HY000] [1044] Access denied for user ''@'localhost' to database 'forge'` error even though you'd swear to God you have filled the correct database credentials into `.env` file